Fortune Cookie Factory-Chinatown, San Francisco

 Small and compact, the factory (think large apartment) is a good example of how you really don’t need a lot of space to make things work.
 Along one wall, Mr. Chan’s uncle is surrounded by boxes and bags and is packaging cookies by hand.
 Piles of fortune cookies are scooped into containers for shipping to Chinatown customers and other restaurants and toy companies around the US and beyond.

 In the far back of the shop, Mr. Chan’s mother is mixing the cookie batter.
-She’s good at it— she has been preparing the batter by hand for 47 years.
+She’s good at it— she’s prepared the batter by hand for 47 years.
 Although her mixture is her own secret recipe, the typical fortune cookie is some combination of flour, sugar, butter, eggs, vanilla, and sesame seed oil.
 The classic fortune cookie is a somewhat forgiving dessert, containing only about 30 calories.
 A reason Mr Chan is able to eat 25 cookies each day!